sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Configuration/_index.md

 > **IMPORTANT**: values marked with `$...$` are meant to be changed to something more meaningful

 If you are joining the ScienceMesh with an ownCloud "OCIS" system, then follow the instructions below.
-If you are joining with an ownCloud 10 or Nextcloud system then you can also use [this template](https://github.com/cs3org/ocm-test-suite/blob/main/servers/revad/sciencemesh.toml) for your main `revad` instance and [this template](https://github.com/cs3org/ocm-test-suite/blob/main/servers/revad/sciencemesh2.toml) for your auxiliary one
+If you are joining with an ownCloud 10 or Nextcloud system then you can also use the [sciencemesh1.toml](https://github.com/cs3org/ocm-test-suite/blob/main/servers/revad/sciencemesh1.toml), [sciencemesh2.toml](https://github.com/cs3org/ocm-test-suite/blob/main/servers/revad/sciencemesh2.toml), and [sciencemesh3.toml](https://github.com/cs3org/ocm-test-suite/blob/main/servers/revad/sciencemesh3.toml) for your three required revad processes.
+Make sure to replace all 'your.revad.com' and 'your.efss.com' strings in each of them with your actual revad and efss host names!
 * replace all occurrences of `your.revad.com` with your revad internet-facing hostname
 * replace all occurrences of `your.effs.com` with your Nextcloud/ownCloud internet-facing hostname
 * if necessary, change all occurrences of /index.php/apps/sciencemesh/ to the correct path if it's different (e.g. remove the "index.php/")